Get all vaccines on time.

 Who should get the DTaP-IPV-Hib vaccine?

-Infants in B.C. receive DTaP-IPV-Hib as a booster dose at 18 months of age after completing a 3 dose primary series of DTaP-HB-IPV-Hib, which also protects against hepatitis B infection.
+The DTaP-IPV-Hib vaccine is given to children at 18 months of age.
+This is a booster dose for children who completed a 3 dose primary series of DTaP-HB-IPV-Hib at 2, 4, and 6 months of age.
+The DTaP-HB-IPV-Hib vaccine also protects against hepatitis B infection.
 For more information, see HealthLinkBC File #105 Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio, and Haemophilus influenzae Type b (DTaP-HB-IPV-Hib) Vaccine.

-If your baby has been started on a primary series of DTaP-IPV-Hib which does not include hepatitis B, they should complete their immunizations with the same vaccine.
+If your baby has been started on a primary series of DTaP-IPV-Hib, which does not include hepatitis B, they should complete their immunizations with the same vaccine.
 They should also receive the hepatitis B vaccine.
-These vaccines should be given together when possible.
-Your baby should receive a booster dose of DTaP-IPV-Hib at 18 months of age.
-For more information, see HealthLinkBC File #25C Hepatitis B Infant Vaccine.
+Although the DTaP-IPV-Hib and hepatitis B vaccines are given as separate injections they should be given at the same time when possible.
+After completing the primary series of DTaP-IPV-Hib, your baby should receive a booster dose of DTaP-IPV-Hib at 18 months of age.
+For more information, see HealthLinkBC File #25c Hepatitis B Infant Vaccine.

 The DTaP-IPV-Hib vaccine is also provided free to people who have received a stem cell transplant.